May 3, 2025

 Return Rate and Experience

-The manner in which returns are handled has a major impact on customer retention:
+The way returns are handled has a significant impact on customer loyalty:

-• 84% of customers repurchase if the return experience was positive.
+• 84% of customers make another purchase if the return experience was positive.

-• 60% of customers avoid another purchase if returns are chargeable.
+• 60% of customers avoid another purchase if returns are not free.

 • 41% of customers value clear communication in the return process.